yukikitayama/music/music_composition_2.md

 **Direct modulation** is modulation that is abrupt.
 It doesn't use pivot chords, pivot tones, altered chords or sequences to help smooth out the modulation.
 Direct modulation is also referred to as **phrase modulation** because this type of modulation typically occurs between two phrases.

+**Triplet** is 3 of one type of note played in the same amount of time as 2 of the same type of note.
+The most common way to indicate triplets is with a single number 3 placed over or under the notes with or without a bracket or curved line.
+The triplet can be written as a rator like `3:2`.

+**Tuplet** is an artificial division of the meat, multiples of the beatm or subdivisions of the beat, that does not exist within the meter.
+Some types of tuplets include duplets, triplets, quintuplets, sextuplets, septuplets, and nonuplets.
+The most common type of tuplet is the triplet.

+**Duplet** is in sense the opposite of a triplet.
+2 of one type of note are played **in the same amount of time that is would normally take to play 3 of the same type of note**.

+Both triplets and duplets are artificial divisions of the beat, multiples of the beat, or subdivisions of the beat, that do not exist within the meter.
+Triplets appear in **simple meters where the pulse is normally divisible by 2**.
+Duplets appear in **compound meters where the pulse is normally divisible by 3**.